-How Artificial Intelligence helps in the BOPIS Retail Supply Chain?
+How does Artificial Intelligence help in the BOPIS Retail Supply Chain?

-With the help of Artificial Intelligence and Data Science capabilities, retailers can fill the gaps in BOPIS retail distribution and optimize last-mile journeys for their customers.
+With the help of Artificial Intelligence and data science capabilities, retailers can fill the gaps in BOPIS retail distribution and optimize last-mile journeys for their customers.
 Retailers can unlock the power of data science to observe customer shopping carts, seasonal trends, and market dynamics to offer more personalized BOPIS shopping offers.
-Analyzing and identifying customer shopping behaviours can also help retailers in predicting demands and keeping the right amounts of stocks to fulfill the customer.
+Analyzing and identifying customer shopping behaviors can also help retailers in predicting demands and keeping the right amounts of stocks to fulfill the customer.